 CoP programs enable online support communities to deepen the value that they deliver to customers by connecting peers, facilitating the exchange of tacit knowledge and helping them explore questions that have yet to be answered.
 Although the benefits of CoP programs are lengthy, it can be difficult to know how to enhance your community support in this way.

-Join us on Thursday, July 9th 2020 at 12 PM ET for a webinar led by Georgina Cannie, Head of the Pragmatic Alumni Community for Pragmatic Institute, as she explores how Online Customer Support Communities can incorporate CoP programs.
+Join us for this on demand webinar led by Georgina Cannie, Head of the Pragmatic Alumni Community for Pragmatic Institute, as she explores how Online Customer Support Communities can incorporate CoP programs.

 In this session, you’ll learn: